Toronto

 North York

-• Use spray paint, or stakes with string, to mark the width, length and direction of the trench.
+• Use spray paint, or stakes with string, to mark the width, length, and direction of the trench before starting your basement waterproofing project.

-• Dig a trench three feet deep, around 12 inches wide.
+• Dig a trench three feet deep, around 12 inches wide, ensuring the design supports foundation protection.

-• Trenches should be dug parallel to the home or horizontally across slopes in the backyard.
+• Trenches should be dug parallel to the home or horizontally across slopes in the backyard to prevent wet basement issues.

 • Make sure you dig a trench that has a good slope away from the house, so the water flows downward.
-Slope it down one inch for every 10-12 feet of trench.
-Again the over-riding objective is to take the water away from the house so it doesn’t seep into your basement, or away from areas in your yard where the water has pooled.
+Slope it down one inch for every 10–12 feet of trench.
+This ensures water doesn’t reach your interior foundation walls or pool in the yard.

-• Lay down a filter fabric along the trench, so dirt or grass doesn’t clog the holes in the pipe.
+• Lay down a filter fabric along the trench, so dirt or grass doesn’t clog the holes in the pipe — a method often used by Toronto waterproofing professionals.

 • Pour gravel into the trench, over the top and down the sides of the pipe.
-The gravel blocks out excess debris.
+The gravel helps filter debris and supports the exterior waterproofing system.

 • Backfill the trench with topsoil to completely cover the drainage system.
-Re-seed the area if you want or cover it with landscaping stone.
+Re-seed the area if you want or cover it with landscaping stone — a perfect finish after your concrete floor work.

-With all the rain we have been seeing this summer, there are no surprises then when you walk out into your backyard and see puddles of water everywhere.
+With all the rain we’ve been seeing this summer, it’s no surprise when you walk into your backyard and see puddles of water everywhere.
+Or rainwater flowing from downspouts pooling next to the foundation — that can cause water damage, mould, and even basement flooding.

 The bottom line is to ensure you have a backyard area with a drainage system that can handle the excessive rainfall we have been seeing.
 And it is vital you have a system in place that channels water away from your home’s foundation.
 A French drain provides a sunken, easy reliable path to push water outside of your backyard.